apache/flink/docs/apis/batch/libs/table.md

 {% endhighlight %}

 Notice, how the field names of a Table can be changed with `as()` or specified with `toTable()` when converting a DataSet to a Table.
 In addition, the example shows how to use Strings to specify relational expressions.

+Creating a `Table` from a `DataStream` works in a similar way.
+The following example shows how to convert a `DataStream` to a `Table` and filter it with the Table API.

+{% highlight scala %}
+import org.apache.flink.api.scala._
+import org.apache.flink.api.scala.table._

+val env = StreamExecutionEnvironment.getExecutionEnvironment
+val tEnv = TableEnvironment.getTableEnvironment(env)

+val inputStream = env.addSource(...)
+val result = inputStream
+                .toTable(tEnv, 'a, 'b, 'c)
+                .filter('a === 3)
+val resultStream = result.toDataStream[Row]
+{% endhighlight %}

 Please refer to the Scaladoc (and Javadoc) for a full list of supported operations and a description of the expression syntax.